JejuSoul/OBD-PIDs-for-HKMC-EVs/README.md

 Currently the 27kWh Kia Soul EV is best supported because that is the vehicle I own.
 Files for the 28kWh Hyundai Ioniq Electric should be fairly complete.

-The new 64kWh Kona, Soul and Niro EVs should all have the same codes.
+The new 64kWh Kona, Soul, and Niro EVs should all have the same codes.
 But this needs to be tested.

 ## How to use:
 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.
-The preferred method of inputting them to the phone is via the plugin, HKMC-EV-Torque-Plugin.
-Or this can be done manually.
-[How to use Torque with a Hyundai / Kia EV](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/)
+To input the codes to the phone : [How to use Torque with a Hyundai / Kia EV](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/)

 ## What hardware do I need?
 Almost all users are using a Bluetooth Diagnostic Scanner connected to an android phone ot tablet running Torque Pro.